 - Things to do in Park City in spring

 - Things to do in Park City in fall

 Hit the slopes at Park City Mountain

-As the largest ski resort in North America, Park City Mountain boasts incredible skiing, snowboarding and much more.
+As the largest ski resort in North America, Park City Mountain boasts incredible skiing, snowboarding, and much more.
 Open from November for the winter season, it’s home to the vibrant Mountain Village and Canyons Village areas, plus more than 7300 acres of skiable terrain.
-Expect to find hundreds of ski runs, dozens of well-maintained ski lifts and easy access to restaurants, shopping and nightlife.
-The resort offers countless lodging options including ski-in/ski-out cabins with easy access to ski lifts and free shuttles.
+Expect to find hundreds of ski runs, dozens of well-maintained ski lifts, and easy access to restaurants, shopping, and nightlife.
+The resort offers countless Park City vacation rentals including ski-in/ski-out cabins with easy access to ski lifts and free shuttles.